An Estate of Builder-Birds

 Safe from cuckoos, frost, and cats.

-Hoping to be laid-and-raised
+Hoping to be laid-and-fledged

 By hanging-out in hanging-domes,